nodejs/node/doc/api/esm.md

 from most specific to least specific in object order._

-Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`, etc. could be defined in other runtimes or tools.
-Further restrictions, definitions or guidance on condition names may be provided in future.
+Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`, etc. are ignored by Node.js but may be used by other runtimes or tools.
+Further restrictions, definitions or guidance on condition names may be provided in the future.

 Using the `"import"` and `"require"` conditions can lead to some hazards, which are explained further in